tanishqbtr/JSBasics/README.md

 # JSBasics
 Learning JS Basics

-# Trying to figure out how Git works
+# Trying to figure out how Git commit and push works